john-hawkins/john-hawkins.github.io/_pages/about.md

 He has worked across multiple industries applying machine learning to business problems and published research in the application of machine learning to solve problems in molecular biology.

-His current research interests are in Bayesian Neural Networks and variations of the gradient boosting algorithm.
+His current research interests are in text processing and interpretation, Bayesian Neural Networks and quantification of forecast accuracy.
+John is building a set of open source libraries for these and other machine learning tasks.

 Projects